enfyrneaux/osm-romaji-transliterator/README.md

 ## Known Issues

 - Tag language precedence is hardcoded (a flag will be added for this)
+- Macrons are not supported, (those already present in the `name:ja_rm` tag will be imported, depending on precedence)
 - Chinese names (or anything else not handled by Cutlet) will be ignored

 ## License